New Zealand dotterel: Taxonomy and systematics

+Description

+It is a large, bulky plover, with a total length of 26–28 cm.
+The southern population is heavier, weighing 162 g on average compared to the northern 144 g.

 Distribution and habitat

 New Zealand plover are usually found in two disjunct populations in New Zealand, usually on sandy beaches and sand spits or feeding in tidal estuaries.

 The northern population occurs on the North Island and the southern population occurs at the southern end of the South Island and on Stewart Island/Rakiura.